Version 3 2025-09-09, 08:29Version 3 2025-09-09, 08:29

 preprint

-We propose a simple approach to determine the coherent anti-Stokes Raman scattering (CARS) enhancement factor (EF), based on measurements of both CARS and spontaneous anti-Stokes Raman scattering (AS).
-Both CARS and AS signals can be obtained by simply switching between using two laser inputs for CARS and only one for AS.
-Since only the inputs differ while the measurement method remains the same, this approach is independent of the spectral sensitivity of the apparatus.
-We quantitatively evaluated the proposed CARS enhancement factor (CARS-EF).
-The CARS-EF for broadband CARS microscopy was calculated to be 250 ± 1 at a pump power of 93 mW and a broadband Stokes power of 130 mW, corresponding to ~0.2 mW/cm⁻¹.
+We propose a simple approach to determine the coherent anti-Stokes Raman scattering (CARS) enhancement factor (EF), based on the measurement of both CARS and spontaneous anti-Stokes Raman scattering (AS).
+Both CARS and AS signals can be obtained by simply switching between two laser inputs for CARS and only one input for AS.
+As only the inputs differ while the measurement method remains the same, this approach is independent of the spectral sensitivity of the apparatus.
+We quantitatively determined CARS-EF using cyclohexane and toluene, both of which are transparent solvents.
+The CARS-EF for ultrabroadband multiplex CARS microscopy was calculated to be 467 ± 10, at a pump power of 38 mW and broadband Stokes power of 72 mW, corresponding to ~0.11 mW/cm⁻¹.
 The CARS-EF serves as a universal benchmark for comparing the specifications of various CARS microscopes.

 History